cesletter/book/docs/first-vision/README.md

 * No reference to asking the question about which church he should join.
 * No description of being attacked by Satan.

-## 2
+## Contradictions

-Contradictions: In the [1832 account](https://www.cesletter.org/first-vision/3), Joseph wrote that before praying he knew there was no true or living faith or denomination upon the earth as built by Jesus Christ in the New Testament.
+In the [1832 account](https://www.cesletter.org/first-vision/3), Joseph wrote that before praying he knew there was no true or living faith or denomination upon the earth as built by Jesus Christ in the New Testament.
 His primary purpose in going to prayer was to seek forgiveness for his sins.

 <IndentedQuote quote="...by searching the scriptures I found that mankind did not come unto the Lord but that they had apostatized from the true and living faith, and there was no society or denomination that was built upon the gospel of Jesus Christ..." />